h2oai/driverlessai-recipes/README.md

   * [mozilla_deepspeech_wav2txt.py](./data/mozilla_deepspeech_wav2txt.py) [Speech to text using Mozilla's DeepSpeechSettings for this recipe:Assing MODEL_PATH global variable prior to usageAssign WAV_COLNAME global variable with proper column name from your dataset.This colums should contain absolute paths to .wav file which needs to be converted to text.General requirements to .wav's:1 channel (mono)16 bit16000 frequency]
   * [seattle_rain_modify.py](./data/seattle_rain_modify.py) [Transpose the Monthly Seattle Rain Inches data set for Time Series use cases]
   * [seattle_rain_upload.py](./data/seattle_rain_upload.py) [Upload Monthly Seattle Rain Inches data set from data provided by the City of Seattle]
+  * [wav2txt.py](./data/wav2txt.py) [Speech to text using Azure Cognitive ServicesSettings for this recipe:Assing AZURE_SERVICE_KEY and AZURE_SERVICE_REGION global variable prior to usageAssign WAV_COLNAME global variable with proper column name from your dataset.This colums should contain absolute paths to .wav file which needs to be converted to text.]
 * [HOW_TO_WRITE_A_RECIPE](./how_to_write_a_recipe)
   * [ExampleLogTransformer.py](./how_to_write_a_recipe/ExampleLogTransformer.py) [please add description]
 * [MODELS](./models)